-Name of entity Principal place of business/ Country of incorporation Principal activities Effective of interest and inter nd voting % % Winsheng Plastic Industry Sdn.
-Bhd. ("WPI") Malaysia Manufacturing and sales of precision plastic injection moulded parts, secondary process, sub-asser full assembly of finished products, and tooling fabrication 100 nbly, 100 Lean Teik Soon Sdn.
+Name of entity Principal place of business/ Country of incorporation Principal activities interest a ownership nd voting rrest 2021 % 2020 % Subsidiary of WPI PT.
+Winsheng Plastic and Tooling Industry &@ Indonesia Tooling fabrication and plastic part manufacture - 100 Subsidiary of IMS ATA Industrial (M) Sdn.
+Bhd. ("AIM") Malaysia Manufacturing and sales of precision plastic injection moulded parts and assembly of electrical and electronic components and products 100 100 Jabco Filter System Sdn.
 Bhd.
-Malaysia Wholesaler/retailer of foodstuff and consumer goods 100 100 Integrated Manufacturing Solutions Sdn.
-Bhd. ("IMS") Malaysia Investment holding 100 100 ATA Components Sdn.
+Malaysia Manufacturing and sales of air filters and sterilizers 100 100 ATA Precision Engineering Sdn.
 Bhd.
-Malaysia Manufacturing and sales of electrical and electronic components and products 100 100 Jabind Manufacturing India Private Limited India Manufacturing of filter systems and other related products 100 100 ATA Industries Denmark ApS @ Denmark Dormant 100 - Denko Management Services Sdn.
-Bhd.& Malaysia Dormant - 100 Winsheng Plastic Marketing Sdn.
-Bhd.# Malaysia Dormant - 100 Subsidiary of WPI PT.
-Winsheng Plastic and Tooling Industry Indonesia Tooling fabrication and plastic part manufacture 100 100 Subsidiary of IMS ATA Industrial (M) Sdn.
-Bhd. ("AIM") Malaysia Manufacturing and sales of precision plastic injection moulded parts and assembly of electrical and electronic components and produce 100 Jabco Filter System Sdn.
-Bhd.
-Malaysia Manufacturing and sales of air filter and sterilizers s 100 100 ATA Precision Engineering Sdn.
-Bhd.
-Malaysia Design and fabrication of tools and moulds 100 100

-- & The subsidiary is in the process of being strike off as at year end. - # The subsidiary has been struck off during the financial year. - Not audited by KPMG PLT. - Management account was used for the preparation of consolidated financial statements.
+Malaysia Design and fabrication of tools and moulds 100 100 δ The subsidiary is in the process of being liquidated as at year end.

+\ Not audited by KPMG PLT.

+@ Management account was used for the preparation of consolidated financial statements.
 In the opinion of the Directors, the results and financial position of this subsidiary is not material to the consolidated financial statements.